mortenmathiasen/MEAN-socket-template/README.md

 2. Open root folder in terminal
 3. Execute: npm run prepare

-## Serve project for automatic updates during development
+## Serve project
 1. Start mongo daemon, learn how on (https://docs.mongodb.com/manual/administration/install-community/)
 2. Execute: npm run build
 3. Execute: npm run start

+Now you have a running project that is automatically rebuild when source files are changed.

 ## Access running solution
 1. Open your localhost in browser (http://127.0.0.1:3000/index.html)

-## Enjoy developement
-Now you have a running project that is automatically rebuild when you change source files are changed.

 ## License